 According to the records, the Company provides mostly through the first channel with 99 percent of total hire-purchase receivables.
-As of 31 December 2023, the Company has 94 dealers, consisting of 49 dealers in Bangkok and Vicinity area, 5 dealers in Ayuthaya, 5 dealers in Chonburi, 2 dealers in Rayong, 1 dealer in Chanthaburi, 11 dealers in Nakhon Ratchasima, 8 dealers in Buri Rum, 1 dealers in Samut Sakorn, 1 dealer in Prachin Buri, 4 dealers in Nakhon Nayok, 1 dealers in Saraburi, 3 dealers in Nakhon Sawan, 1 dealer in Maha Sarakham, 1 dealer in Uthai Thani, and 1 dealer in Roi Et.
+As of 31 December 2024, the Company has 71 dealers, consisting of 40 dealers in Bangkok and Vicinity area, 2 dealers in Ayuthaya, 5 dealers in Chonburi, 1 dealer in Rayong, 1 dealer in Chanthaburi, 10 dealers in Nakhon Ratchasima, 5 dealers in Buri Rum, 3 dealers in Nakhon Nayok, 1 dealer in Saraburi and 3 dealers in Nakhon Sawan.
 Motorcycle brands that the Company is focusing on are Honda, Yamaha and others.